 - Natural Cocoa Powder.
 Cocoa powder gives these cupcakes its distinctive chocolate flavor and helps produce the beautiful reddish-brown color.

 - Unsalted Butter.
 Butter adds flavor and moisture.
+Use unsalted butter to control the amount of salt in the recipe.

 - Granulated Sugar.
 Sugar adds sweetness and moisture to the cupcake recipes.